pnnl/pyparticle/README.md

 # PyParticle
-Python package for describing and analyzing individual aerosol particles
+Python package for describing and analyzing aerosol particles and particle populations